 Will an organization’s budget size affect its ability to compete for the prize?

 Yes, applicant organizations should have an annual operating budget of $500,000 USD or more.
 This is not an appropriate competition for organizations in a start-up phase.
-See the Successful Past Applicants page for more information about organizations that have done well in our selection process.
+See the Eligibility page for more information about past organizations that have done well in our selection process.

 Can I apply for a program, project or initiative?

-Yes.
-We recommend organizations only apply for a program (which includes projects, initiatives, etc.) that meets the Eligibility Criteria and has strong evidence of achieving its outcomes over at least three years of operation.
-A well-established organization may also choose to apply for a program if it thinks that the program presents a stronger case for differentiation and transferability, or is better suited to use the Lipman Prize to move to its next phase of growth.
+Yes, a well-established organization may also choose to apply for a program (which includes projects, initiatives, etc.) if it thinks that the program presents a stronger case for differentiation and transferability, or is better suited to use the Lipman Prize to move to its next phase of growth.
+If submitting a program application, the program must meet the same basic Eligibility Criteria as an organizational applicant, and have strong evidence of achieving its outcomes over at least three years of operation.
 In all cases, the Lipman Prize does not provide seed money for start-up or newly piloted programs.
 An example of a program application that won the Lipman Prize is Shared Safety from Women Against Abuse.

 What supporting documents are required?
 How do I submit these?

-All applicants must provide several brief essay responses, organizational budgets and other organizational details through the online application system.
-Organizations selected for further consideration will be notified in October 2018 and asked to provide additional documentation including, but not limited to, financial audits, tax records, information on staff and board of directors, evaluation tools and strategy documents.
+All applicants must provide several brief essay responses, organizational budgets, and other organizational details through the online application system.
+Organizations selected for further consideration will be notified in September and asked to provide additional documentation including, but not limited to, financial audits, tax records, information on staff and board of directors, evaluation tools, and strategy documents.
 All materials collected during the selection process will be considered confidential.

 Are there restrictions on how my organization can use the prize money if awarded?